shariq1989/cookbook/content/recipe/kedjenou.md

 ### ABOUT THE MEAL

 Kedjenou is popular in the Ivory Coast, a place known for its savory, slow-cooked stews.
-This dish is traditionally made in a clay pot, called a canary.
-This process allows the chicken to cook in all of the flavors without being disturbed.
-The word "Kedjenou" means, "to shake," which is why the stew is shaken a few times throughout the cooking process.
+This dish is traditionally cooked in a clay pot, called a canary.
+Using the canary allows the chicken to cook in all of the flavors and spices.
+"Kedjenou" means, "to shake," which is why the stew is shaken a few times throughout the cooking process, to prevent sticking or burning, but without being disturbed.

 #### What main ingredients do I need for this meal?

 * Whole Chicken: Break down the whole chicken.
 I prefer to use a combination of bone-in thighs and drumsticks.

-* Vegetables: I use tomatoes, onion, carrots, and potatoes in the stew.
-You can also include green onions, bell peppers, and eggplant.
+* Vegetables: I use tomato, onion, carrot, and potato in the stew.
+You can also include green onion, bell pepper, and eggplant.
+Eggplant is especially common.

 * Kedjenou Spice Blend: Like all good spice blends, Kedjenou varies from home to home.
-This recipe contains the blend we use at home.
-The leftover spice mix can last for three months if stored in a sealed mason jar.
+This recipe contains the blend we use.
+The leftover spice blend can last for three months if stored in a sealed mason jar.

 #### What equipment do I need to make this recipe?